Robot Learning

 Flexibility and Scalability

-Iterate, refine, and deploy robot policies for real-world scenarios using various data sources from your real robot-captured data and synthetic data in simulation for any robot embodiment, such as autonomous mobile robots (AMRs), robotic arms, and humanoid robots.
-The sim-based approach also allows you to quickly train hundreds or thousands of robot instances in parallel.
+Iterate, refine, and deploy robot policies for real-world scenarios using a variety of data sources from your real robot-captured data and synthetic data in simulation.
+This works for any robot embodiment, such as autonomous mobile robots (AMRs), robotic arms, and humanoid robots.
+The “sim-first” based approach also lets you quickly train hundreds or thousands of robot instances in parallel.

 Accelerated Skill Development